pawniko/menu-test/README.md

 ### Unit test

-The most important calculate() function from OrderService is covered by unit test which can be run with following command:
+The most important getCalculation() function from OrderService is covered by unit test which can be run with following command:

 ```sh
 php artisan test --filter OrderCalculationTest